-Brookfield Office Properties' goal is to always provide outstanding tenant service.
+Brookfield Properties' goal is to provide outstanding tenant services at all times.always provide outstanding tenant service.
 This means:

-Courteous, timely, efficient, high-quality responses to tenant requests A follow-up review to confirm that the tenant is satisfied with the response When there is a charge for the tenant service, clear and accurate invoicing Each lease contains specific information about services to be provided, including complimentary and chargeable services.
-If a tenant is unfamiliar with charges for services being requested, the cost of the service will be explained.
+- 1. Courteous, timely, efficient, high-quality responses to tenant requests - 2.
+A follow-up review to confirm that the tenant is satisfied with the response. - 3.
+When there is a charge for the tenant service, clear and accurate invoicing.